 The Portuguese language test CIPLE (Certificado Inicial de Português Língua Estrangeira) is an obligatory language test for obtaining Portuguese citizenship.
 The test is a relatively simple one because it requires you to qualify only as an A2 level.
 This means that the test evaluates whether you have a basic understanding of Portuguese or not.

-Individuals who want to apply for Golden Visa temporary residency in Portugal do not need to take the test.
+Individuals who want to apply for the Portuguese Golden Visa, a temporary residence permit in Portugal do not need to take the test.
 However, those who are eligible to apply for permanent residency or citizenship in Portugal must pass the exam.
 There are some cases where you can be exempt from taking the language test.
-You can find out about exemptions in the next section.”
+You can find out about exemptions in the next section.

 You will be exempt from the test if: